lambdaclass/concrete/ROADMAP.md

 Expected outcome: real Concrete functions like `parse_header` carry Lean-backed claims about success/failure behavior, and each supported `Core -> ProofCore` extraction rule names the later Phase 12 soundness obligation it creates.

-1. Add array literal extraction.
-This unblocks fixed-capacity state construction such as `fixed_capacity.ring_new`.
+1. Decide the proof integer model for byte-level systems code: keep `Int` for source-level mathematical integers, introduce typed `BitVec` semantics for fixed-width byte/word operations, and define cast/overflow/XOR behavior explicitly before widening crypto/checksum proofs.
-2. Add the remaining bitwise / arithmetic operators needed by the active candidates, starting with `bitxor` for checksums and `mod` for ring-buffer indexing.
+2. Add the remaining bitwise / arithmetic operators needed by the active candidates under that model, starting with `bitxor` for checksums and `mod` for ring-buffer indexing.
+3. Design the coherent ProofCore state model for mutation: environment updates, array get/set, field update, loop-carried variables, bounds assumptions, and failure behavior.
+This should replace one-off mutation patches as the guiding contract for later extraction rules.
-3. Add array index assignment / bounded mutation extraction.
+4. Add array index assignment / bounded mutation extraction using the state model.
 This unblocks ring-buffer update paths such as `fixed_capacity.ring_push`.
-4. Add bounded `while` loop extraction.
-This unblocks `parse_validate.compute_checksum`, `fixed_capacity.compute_tag`, `fixed_capacity.ring_contains`, and the loop shape needed by real checksum/hash flagships.
+5. Lift bounded `while` extraction beyond flat assignment bodies by modeling loop bodies as proof-level step functions.
+This unblocks `fixed_capacity.ring_contains` and establishes the shape needed by richer bounded data structures.
-5. Broaden field-heavy struct/enum payload extraction only where a current proof-bearing candidate exposes a concrete blocker.
+6. Upgrade generated proof stubs so they understand real parameter/result shapes: arrays, structs, enums, fixed-capacity buffers, and `Result`/`Option`, not only scalar `Int` parameters.
+7. Build reusable proof lemmas for the supported systems subset: array lookup/update, loop-carried state, struct field construction/access, enum/match reasoning, `Result` success/error reasoning, and bounded-buffer invariants.
-6. Attach the proofs unlocked by items 1-5, then update proof registries, snapshots, and candidate audit bars for `parse_validate` / `fixed_capacity`.
+8. Attach the proofs unlocked by items 1-7, then update proof registries, snapshots, and candidate audit bars for `parse_validate` / `fixed_capacity`.
-7. Add ProofCore pass contracts and self-checks: every extraction rule states what Concrete construct it covers, what assumptions it introduces, why rejected constructs are excluded, which example/regression forces it, and what Phase 12 preservation/soundness theorem will eventually justify it.
+9. Add ProofCore pass contracts and self-checks: every extraction rule states what Concrete construct it covers, what assumptions it introduces, why rejected constructs are excluded, which example/regression forces it, and what Phase 12 preservation/soundness theorem will eventually justify it.
-8. Make `ProofCore` a first-class IR with a named compiler boundary, verifier, human-readable dump, regression tests, and a documented extension contract.
+10. Make `ProofCore` a first-class IR with a named compiler boundary, verifier, human-readable dump, regression tests, and a documented extension contract.
 This is the main compiler architecture track because it is the path from evidence demos to proofs over real systems code.
-9. Split the proof path explicitly into `Core -> normalized Core -> ProofCore -> obligations/reports` only after direct extraction rules show stable duplication: normalize early returns, simple control flow, field/array operations, enum construction, and other source conveniences once, then make ProofCore and report generation consume that stable shape.
+11. Split the proof path explicitly into `Core -> normalized Core -> ProofCore -> obligations/reports` only after direct extraction rules show stable duplication: normalize early returns, simple control flow, field/array operations, enum construction, and other source conveniences once, then make ProofCore and report generation consume that stable shape.
-10. Broaden proof obligation generation beyond the first pipeline slice: loop, memory, contract obligations become mechanically inspectable.
+12. Broaden proof obligation generation beyond the first pipeline slice: loop, memory, contract obligations become mechanically inspectable.
-11. Broaden the pure Core proof fragment after artifacts, diagnostics, ProofCore phase, normalization, and obligation generation are usable.
+13. Broaden the pure Core proof fragment after artifacts, diagnostics, ProofCore phase, normalization, and obligation generation are usable.
-12. Deepen the memory / reference proof model: ownership, aliasing, mutation, pointer/reference, cleanup, layout reasoning where examples require.
+14. Deepen the memory / reference proof model: ownership, aliasing, mutation, pointer/reference, cleanup, layout reasoning where examples require.
-13. Deepen the effect / trust proof boundaries: prove right up to capability, allocation, blocking, FFI, trusted edges without pretending they disappear.
+15. Deepen the effect / trust proof boundaries: prove right up to capability, allocation, blocking, FFI, trusted edges without pretending they disappear.
-14. Proof-regression test pipeline: `Core -> normalized Core -> ProofCore`, normalization stability, obligation generation, exclusion reasons, stale proof behavior, proof artifact drift.
+16. Proof-regression test pipeline: `Core -> normalized Core -> ProofCore`, normalization stability, obligation generation, exclusion reasons, stale proof behavior, proof artifact drift.
-15. Stabilize the provable subset as an explicit user-facing target.
+17. Stabilize the provable subset as an explicit user-facing target.
-16. Public release criteria for the provable subset: supported / unsupported constructs, trust assumptions, artifact stability, what users may rely on.
+18. Public release criteria for the provable subset: supported / unsupported constructs, trust assumptions, artifact stability, what users may rely on.
-17. Small reference interpreter for the proof-relevant subset once `Core -> ProofCore` and the memory/UB model are precise.
+19. Small reference interpreter for the proof-relevant subset once `Core -> ProofCore` and the memory/UB model are precise.
-18. Proof artifact / schema compatibility alongside fact/query schema: proof-status, obligations, extraction, traceability, fingerprints, spec/proof identifiers.
+20. Proof artifact / schema compatibility alongside fact/query schema: proof-status, obligations, extraction, traceability, fingerprints, spec/proof identifiers.
-19. Scale proof extraction and obligation generation to larger projects: measure cost, identify bottlenecks, keep tractable.
+21. Scale proof extraction and obligation generation to larger projects: measure cost, identify bottlenecks, keep tractable.
-20. AI-assisted proof repair and authoring on top of stable artifacts, explicit statuses, and kernel-checked validation.
+22. AI-assisted proof repair and authoring on top of stable artifacts, explicit statuses, and kernel-checked validation.
-21. Proof replay / caching on top of the artifact model.
+23. Proof replay / caching on top of the artifact model.
-22. Selected compiler-preservation proofs where they protect evidence claims.
+24. Selected compiler-preservation proofs where they protect evidence claims.
-23. Evaluate contracts / source-level preconditions only after Lean-attached specs, obligations, diagnostics, registry, ProofCore boundary, and proof workflow are real.
+25. Evaluate contracts / source-level preconditions only after Lean-attached specs, obligations, diagnostics, registry, ProofCore boundary, and proof workflow are real.
-24. Evaluate loop invariants only after specs, obligations, and proof UX / repair loop are usable.
+26. Evaluate loop invariants only after specs, obligations, and proof UX / repair loop are usable.
-25. Evaluate ghost / proof-only code only when a proof-backed example needs it.
+27. Evaluate ghost / proof-only code only when a proof-backed example needs it.
-26. Pull research-gated language features into implementation only when a current example or proof needs them.
+28. Pull research-gated language features into implementation only when a current example or proof needs them.

 ## Phase 5: Backend